NavigationContentFooter

 You can find many more advanced examples and real-life use cases using Serverless products in our Serverless Examples repository.

-• You have a text editor/IDE (such as vi or Visual Studio Code)
+• A text editor/IDE (such as vi or Visual Studio Code)

-• You know how to package your functions and their dependencies
+• Knowledge of how to package your functions and their dependencies

 Python